mrfaptastic/Employee-Monitoring-Sensor-Hack-CC1110/README.md

 ## Finishing it all up
 So, now there were two pieces that needed to be completed:
 1) Firmware for the hacked sensor i.e. Creating software that basically 'reads' the sensor values every X seconds and transmits.
 FYI - The code [can be found here](https://github.com/mrfaptastic/Employee-Monitoring-Sensor-Hack-CC1110/blob/main/cc1110-sensor-fw/sensor-main.c), but is absolutely useless unless you happen to find one of these sensors in a local bin...
 2) Firmware for the custom data receiver which I **also** connected to a large LED Matrix Panel because WHY NOT!
-This used another software library I'd written [display stuff on a large LED Matrix Panel](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA)!
+This used another software library I'd written [to display stuff on a large LED Matrix Panel](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA)!

 ![The cycle of life](pictures/picture_8.jpg)